 NOTE: The information on this page is based on information provided by the VicRoads website (new window).
 We CANNOT ANSWER any specific questions about P plate restrictions.
-If you have a specific question about P plates and P plate restrictions you should contact VicRoads on 13 11 71.
+If you have a specific question about P plates and P plate restrictions you should contact VicRoads using their Feedback & Enquiries form.

 Once you've got your probationary licence, you can hit the road unaccompanied.
 Don't get too cocky though - new drivers are far more likely to die or be injured in accidents, so make sure you don't become a statistic.

 P1 vs P2

 There are two kinds of probationary licence in Victoria: